Sotnia

-Sotnia, deriving back to 1948, has been used in a variety of contexts in both Ukraine and Russia to this day.
-It is a helpful word to create short names for groups including the Nebesna Sotnia and Terek Wolf Sotnia, stating that these groups do include 100-150 persons.
+Sotnia, deriving back to 1248, has been used in a variety of contexts in both Ukraine and Russia to this day.
+It is a helpful word to create short names for groups including the Nebesna Sotnia and Terek Wolf Sotnia, stating that these groups do include 100–150 persons.

 The military unit analog and most meaningful translation for the English-speaking world would be a company.

-Its significance can be notice its nationalist impact within the 16th-18th century Cossacks Ukrainian People’s Republic, Ukrainian National Army, and during Euromaidan.
+Its significance can be noticed by nationalist impact within the 16th-18th century Cossacks, Ukrainian People's Republic, Ukrainian National Army, and during Euromaidan.

 Sotnia can also be referred to as half-sotnia which is a more diminutive unit of people.
 This typically consists of around 50 people.